 In 2013 the State government announced the building of a new primary school at Caboolture as part of 10 new schools to be built in high-growth areas under a private-public partnership model, with the private companies responsible for maintaining the school for up to 30 years.

-A reminder of Caboolture's rural origins is found in the showground reserve, which contains a historical village with numerous buildings from the shire re-erected on site.
+A reminder of Caboolture's rural origins is found in the showground reserve, which contains a historical village with numerous buildings from the shire re-constructed on site.
 The shopping area, municipal offices and town square (1996-97) are clustered to the west of the railway station.